 HCSA assessment was following the HCSA Toolkit Version 2 (2017) whereas the GHG assessment was following the RSPO GHG Assessment Procedure for New Development version 3 (October 2016).
+The assessment covered concessions of PT AJB, PT BMS, and PT SMS as multi-sites assessment.
+Specificcally for BMS, the assessment used cadastral boundary as the scope of assessment.
 Elaborations on methodology and processes used in both assessments are divided into several parts according to the stages in constitution of both.